spacemeat/humon/README.md

     auto rootNode = trove.root();
     // or
-    auto rootNode = trove.node("/");
+    rootNode = trove.nodeByAddress("/");
     // or
-    auto rootNode = trove.node(0);
+    rootNode = trove.node(0);

 To get a node deeper in the tree:

     auto node = rootNode / "foo" / 0;
     // or
-    auto node = trove.root() / "foo" / 0;
+    node = trove.root() / "foo" / 0;
     // or
-    auto node = rootNode.node("foo/0");
+    node = rootNode.relative("foo/0");
     // or
-    auto node = trove.node("/foo/0");
+    node = trove.nodeByAddress("/foo/0");

 To check first, use the % operator.
+This returns a bool which indicates whether the given key or index is valid.
+Note that for indices, this produces true if the given index is strictly smaller than the number of children, and is includsive of index 0.

     // has a child with key 'foo'
     bool hasFoo = rootNode % "foo";
-    // has a child with index 1 (so at least two children) auto hasFoo && hasFoosStuff = rootNode / "foo" % 1;
+    // has a child with index 1 (so at least two children) bool hasFoosStuff = hasFoo && rootNode / "foo" % 1;

-A few things to note: It's more efficient to store a reference to a node, rather than look it up successive times.
+A few things to note: It's more efficient to store a reference to a node than to look it up successive times.
 Above, we're essentially looking up "/foo" twice.
 Better to get the base object and store it:

-    bool hasFoo = rootNode % "foo";
     auto fooNode = rootNode / "foo";
-    bool hasFoosStuff = rootNode / "foo" % 1;
+    hasFoosStuff = rootNode / "foo" % 1;

 Humon APIs don't throw, but rather return nullish objects, which have implicit `operator bool()`s for checking nullity.
 So even better than above:

-    auto fooNode = rootNode / "foo";
+    fooNode = rootNode / "foo";
-    bool hasFooStuff = fooNode && fooNode % 1;
+    hasFoosStuff = fooNode ? fooNode % 1 : hu::Node(nullptr);

 Or even,

-    bool hasFooStuff = rootNode / "foo" % 1;
+    hasFoosStuff = rootNode / "foo" % 1;

-And, if you intend to acutally use the data (probably, right?), it's even better to just ask for it all the way without checking anything:
+And, if you intend to acutally use the data (probably, right?), it may be even better to just ask for it all the way without checking anything:

         auto foosStuff = rootNode / "foo" / 1;
         if (foosStuff) { ... }

-Above, `foosStuff` will be a nullish object if any part of the path doesn't actually exist in the Humon source.
-Of course, then it's harder to check which part of the path fell off of reality, so use with caution.
+Above, `foosStuff` will be a nullish object if any part of the path doesn't actually exist in the Humon source, even an upstream node like "foo".
+It's all in one succinct line of code, though this is harder to debug; if the path is invalid, it may be hard to check which part of the path fell off of reality.
+So use with caution.

 Up to now, we've mostly been using `operator /` to get nodes.
 But there's a string-based addressing method as well.
 Every node has a unique address based on the progression of keys and indices used to get to it from the trove or another node.
 You can get a node's address easily enough:

     string address = node.address();

-(Node addresses are computed, not stored in the trove; as a result, the return value is a `std::string` rather than a `std::string_view`.)
+(Node addresses are computed, not stored in the trove; as a result, the return value is a `std::string` rather than a `std::string_view` peering into the token stream.)
 The address of a node looks like:

     /foo/20/baz/3

 The `/`s delimit the terms, and each term is either a key or integer index.

-Note that since dicts maintain their ordering like lists, you can use an integer to index into a dict just like a list, with no worries.
+When crafting your own address string into Humon data, note that since dicts maintain their ordering like lists, you can use an integer to index into a dict just like you do a list. (`huNode::address()` prefers keys over indices when generating addresses.)
 Note also that full paths from the trove must start with `/`.
+You can also put arbitrary whitespace in the address.

+You can look up a node by its address:

+    node = trove.nodeByAddress(address);

+You get a node object back, which is valid if the address is valid.

-There are some finnicky bits when considering that keys can be numbers (but still strings to Humon) or can contain `/` characters--in both cases, that portion is returned quoted:
+There are some finnicky bits about node addresses when considering that keys can be numbers.
+They're still just string keys to Humon.
+But, `hu::Trove:: node(address)` (and `hu::Node::relative(address)`) interpret numeric terms in the address as indices.
+If you intend them to be read as strings, enquote that term in the address:

+    /foo/"20"/baz/'path/with/slashes'

+`hu::Node::address()` returns appropriately `"`-enquoted terms if it needs to, and will escape already-present `"` if it has to enquote such a term.

     [
         {